PoisotLab/ms_betacov_mapping/README.md

 NF is funded by the NSERC BIOS² CREATE program.
 TP and NF are funded by the Courtois Foundation.
 RLM was supported by Bryce Carmine and Anne Carmine (née Percival), through the Massey University Foundation.

+\newpage

+# Methods

+## Known *Betacoronavirus* hosts

+We downloaded the data on bats hosts of *Betacoronavirus* assembled by
+@Becker2022OptPre from `https://www.viralemergence.org/betacov` on Apr.
+2022,
+and filtered it to "known" hosts (established before the emergence of SARS-CoV-2) and "novel" hosts (confirmed through sampling and competence assays since the initial data collection).
+The original database was assembled by a combination of data mining and literature surveys, including automated alerts on the "bats" and "coronavirus" keywords to identify novel empirical evidence of bats-betacoronaviruses associations; this yielded a total of 126 known hosts, 47 of which were novel hosts.

+## Bat occurrences

+We downloaded the rangemap of every current bat species that was classified as an empirically documented host of *Betacoronavirus* from the previous step, according to recent IUCN data [@IUCN2021IucRed].
+The range maps were subsequently rasterized using the `rasterize` function from `GDAL` [@RouaultEven2022GdaOgr] at a resolution of approximately 100kmx100km.
+For every pixel in the resulting raster where at least one bat host of *Betacoronavirus* was present, we extract the species pool (list of all competent bat hosts), which was used to calculate the following risk assessment components: bat phylogenetic diversity, bat compositional uniqueness, and predicted viral sharing risk.

+## Bat phylogenetic diversity

+For every pixel, we measured Faith’s Phylogenetic Diversity [@Faith1992ConEva] based on a recent synthetic tree with robust time calibration, covering about 6000 mammalian species [@Upham2019InfMam].
+Faith’s PD measures the sum of unique branches from an arbitrary root to a set of tips, and comparatively larger values indicate a more phylogenetic diverse species pool.
+We measured phylogenetic diversity starting from the root of the entire tree (and not from Chiroptera); this bears no consequences on the resulting values, since all branches leading up to Chiroptera are only counted one per species pool, and (as we explain when describing the assembly of the composite risk map), all individual risk components are ranged in [0,1].
+This measure incorporates a richness component, which we chose not to correct for; the interpretation of the phylogenetic diversity is therefore a weighted species richness, that accounts for phylogenetic over/under-dispersal in some places.

+## Bat compositional uniqueness

+For every species pool, we measured its Local Contribution to Beta-Diversity [@Legendre2013BetDiv]; LCBD works from a species-data matrix (traditionally noted as $\mathbf{Y}$), where species are rows and sites are columns, and a value of 1 indicates occurrence.
+We extracted the Y matrix assuming that every pixel represents a unique location, and following best practices [@Legendre2019SpaTem] transformed it using Hellinger’s distance to account for unequal bat richness at different pixels.
+The correction of raw community data is particularly important for two reasons: first, it prevents the artifact of richer sites having higher importance; second, it removes the effect of overall species richness, which is already incorporated in the phylogenetic diversity component.
+High values of LCBD indicate that the pixel has a community that is on average more dissimilar in species composition than what is expected knowing the entire matrix, i.e. a more unique community.
+Recent results by
+@Dansereau2022EvaEco shows that LCBD measures are robust with regards to spatial scale, and are therefore applicable at the global scale.

+## Viral sharing between hosts

+For all bat hosts of *Betacoronavirus*, we extracted their predicted viral sharing network, generated from a previously published generalized additive mixed model of virus sharing by a tensor function of phylogenetic distance and geographic range overlap [@Albery2020PreGlo].
+This network stores pairwise values of viral community similarity.
+To project viral sharing values into a single value for every pixel, we averaged the pairwise scores.
+High values of the average sharing propensity means that this specific extant bat assemblage is likely to be proficient at exchanging viruses.

+## Composite risk map

+To visualize the aggregated risk at the global scale, we combine the three individual risk components (phylogenetic diversity, compositional uniqueness, and viral sharing) using an additive color model [@Seekell2018GeoLak].
+In this approach, every risk component gets assigned a component in the RGB color model (phylogenetic diversity is green, compositional uniqueness is red, and viral sharing is blue).
+In order to achieve a valid RGB measure, all components are re-scaled to the [0,1] interval, so that a pixel with no sharing, no phylogenetic diversity, and no compositional uniqueness is black, and a pixel with maximal values for each is white.
+This additive model conveys both the intensity of the overall risk, but also the nature of the risk as colors diverge towards combinations of values for three risk components.
+Out of the possible combinations, the most risky in terms or rapid diversification and spillover potential is high phylogenetic diversity and low viral sharing [@Cavender-Bares2009MerCom; @Gomulkiewicz2000HotSpo], in that this allows multiple independent host-virus coevolutionary dynamics to take place in the same location.
+In the colorimetric space, this correspond to yellow -- because the HSV space is more amenable to calculations for feature extraction [see *e.g.* @Keke2010StuSki], we measured the risk level by calculating the angular distance of the hue of each pixel to a reference value of 60, and weighted this risk level by the value component.
+Specifically, given a pixel with colorimetric coordinates $(h,s,v)$, its ranged weighted risk value is

+$$
+v\times\left[1-\frac{\left|\text{atan}\left(\text{cos}(\text{rad}(h)), \text{sin}(\text{rad}(h))\right) - X\right|}{2\pi}\right]\,,
+$$

+where X is $\text{atan}\left(\text{cos}(\text{rad}(60)),
+\text{sin}(\text{rad}(60))\right)$, a constant approximately equal to $0.5235$.

+## Viral phylogeography and evolutionary diversification

+To next represent phylogeography of betacoronaviruses in bats, we aggregated and analyzed betacoronavirus sequence data.
+We used the following query to pull all *Betacoronavirus* sequence data from the GenBank Nucleotide database except SARS-CoV-2; ("Betacoronavirus"[Organism] OR betacoronavirus[All Fields]) NOT ("Severe acute respiratory syndrome coronavirus 2"[Organism] OR sars-cov-2[All Fields]).
+We added a single representative sequence for SARS-CoV-2 and manually curated to remove sequences without the RNA-dependent RNA polymerase (RdRp) sequence or that contained words indicating recombinant or laboratory strains including “patent”, “mutant”, “GFP”, and “recombinant”.
+We filtered over-represented taxa including betacoronavirus 1, hCoV-OC43, Middle East respiratory syndrome coronavirus, Murine hepatitis virus, and hCoV-HKU1.
+Curated betacoronavirus RdRp sequences were then aligned using MAFFT v 1.4.0 [@Katoh2013MafMul; Algorithm FFT-NS-2, Scoring matrix 200PAM / k=2, gap open penalty 1.53m offset value 0.123] and a maximum likelihood tree reconstructed in IQ-TREE v 1.6.12 [@Nguyen2015IqtFas] with ModelFinder [@Kalyaanamoorthy2017ModFas] ultrafast bootstrap approximation [@Hoang2018UfbImp] with a general time reversible model with empirical base frequencies and the 5-discrete-rate-category FreeRaye model of nucleotide substitution (GTR+F+R5).

+We first tested the hypothesis that hotspots of viral diversification would track hotspots of bat diversification.
+To do so, we plotted the number of known bat hosts (specifically only those included in the phylogeny, so there was a 1:1 correspondence between data sources) against the “mean evolutionary distinctiveness” of the associated viruses.
+To calculate this, we derived the fair proportions evolutionary distinctiveness [@Isaac2007MamEdg] for each of the viruses in the tree, then averaged these at the bat species level, projected these values onto their geographic distributions, and averaged across every bat found in a given pixel.
+As such, this can be thought of as a map of the mean evolutionary distinctiveness of the known viral community believed to be associated with a particular subset of bats present.

+## Co-distribution of hosts and viral hotspots

+Subsequently, we tested the hypothesis that the biogeography of bat betacoronaviruses should track the biogeography of their hosts.
+To test this idea, we loosely adapted a method from [@Kreft2007GloPat; @Kreft2010FraDel], who proposed a phylogenetic method for the delineation of animal biogeographic regions.
+In their original method, a distance matrix - where each row or column represents a geographic raster’s grid cell, and the dissimilarity values are the “beta diversity similarity” of their community assemble - undergoes non-metric multidimensional scaling (NMDS); the first two axes of the NMDS are projected geographically using a four-color bivariate map.
+Here, we build on this idea with an entirely novel methodology.
+First, we measure the phylogenetic distance between the different viruses in the betacoronaviruses tree by using the cophenetic function in `ape` [@Paradis2019ApeEnv]; subsequently, we take a principal components analysis of that distance matrix (readily interchangeable for NMDS in this case) to project the viral tree into an n-dimensional space.
+We then take the first two principal components and, as with the evolutionary distinctiveness analysis, aggregated these to a mean host value and projected them using a four-color bivariate map.

 # References